-- Renovate Allegheny Riverfront Park and extend it under the Fort Duquesne Bridge. - Activate Fort Duquesne Boulevard to bring more activity to the Allegheny riverfront.
+Renovate Allegheny Riverfront Park and extend it under the Fort Duquesne Bridge.

+3 Activate Fort Duquesne Boulevard to bring more activity to the Allegheny riverfront.

-- Activate the Mon Wharf. - The connection from the Fort Pitt Bridge to Point State Park is not accessible.
+Activate the Mon Wharf.

+The connection from the Fort Pitt Bridge to Point State Park is not accessible.

+Existing Steps

-Existing Steps Existing Water Access Existing Parking ALCOSAN Outfall Possible ALCOSAN Construction Sites
+Existing Water Access

+Existing Parking

+ALCOSAN Outfall

-Recent, planned or likely development Business District Park/Proposed Green Street Proposed Gateway
+Possible ALCOSAN Construction Sites Recent, planned or likely development Business District Park/Proposed Green Street Proposed Gateway

-Mon Wharf needs to be connected to Point State Park with a connection that is safe and accessible.
+Mon Wharf needs to be connected to Point State Park

+and accessible.
 The Point State Park Connector, which will provide an ADA accessible and pleasant connection from the Mon Wharf to Point State Park, will begin construction in the later part of 2021.
 Riverlife led the design and implementation of this project, and it is the culmination of many years of leadership by Riverlife.
 Once this project is complete, the entire downtown riverfront will be accessible.